Ben Lewitt

 Ben's previous clubs include the Leicester Tigers, Orrell R.U.F.C. and Coventry R.F.C.

 He has also represented the England Sevens where he went to the 2006 Commonwealth Games and has previously represented the England Students.

 Ben briefly worked in the family brewing business The Warwickshire Beer Company, where some of their beers hold awards from Campaign for Real Ale.
 One of their best sellers is called 'Darling Buds' a 4% golden ale.

 He is now a director & Athlete Manager at Green Room Sports Management.

+He attended Princethorpe between the years 1990–1995.